syncfusion-content/blazor-docs/blazor/document-editor/clipboard.md

+---
+layout: post
+title: Clipboard in Blazor DocumentEditor Component | Syncfusion
+description: Learn about Clipboard in Blazor DocumentEditor component of Syncfusion, and more details.
+platform: Blazor
+control: DocumentEditor
+documentation: ug
+---

 # Clipboard

 [`Blazor Word Processor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) component (a.k.a Document Editor) provides built-in support for clipboard operations such as cut, copy, and paste.
 You can perform the clipboard operations using keyboard shortcuts, touch, and keyboard interactions.
 Also, the same functionalities can be invoked programmatically.